What is the definition of Provera Depo?

 - Symptoms such as nausea, vomiting, liver failure, and jaundice are possible.

-- Vaginal discharge is white in color, pelvic discomfort, vaginal infections, and cervical erosions.
+- Vaginal discharge is white, pelvic discomfort, vaginal infections, and cervical erosion.

 - Adrenaline’s effects include increased sweating, minor tremors, and leg cramps.

 - Hypertension, a penchant for blood clotting, heart attacks, strokes, and palpitations are all symptoms of hypertension.

 - Common skin problems include acne vulgaris, hirsutism, alopecia, and rashes.